blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Israel Palestine Rough/The History of Oppression of Jews.md

 - The Jewish Question 1750
 	- A neutral term first used in Great Britain
 	- Marx said that Jews are the embodiment of capitalism, which was correct, as that's how they had come to be under persecution.
 He however also questioned if they could be politically emancipated.
 His idea was that Judaism is so closely connected with capitalism, so without dropping that identity, society would never be free from capitalism.
-> [!NOTE]
+> [!NOTE] From Wikipedia
-> - > Karl Marx, 1843, [On The Jewish Question](https://en.wikipedia.org/wiki/On_the_Jewish_Question "On the Jewish Question"), argued that Judaism is not only a religion, because it is an attitude of alienation from the world resulting from the ownership of money and private property, and this feeling of alienation is not exclusive to the Jews.
-Rather than forcibly converting Jews to Christianity, he proposed the implementation of a program of [anti-Capitalism](https://en.wikipedia.org/wiki/Anti-capitalism "Anti-capitalism"), in order to liberate the world from Judaism, thus defined.
-By framing his revolutionary economic and political project as the liberation of the world from Judaism, Marx expressed a "messianic desire" that was itself "[quite Christian](https://en.wikipedia.org/wiki/Supersessionism "Supersessionism"),"[[90](https://en.wikipedia.org/wiki/Anti-Judaism#cite_note-FOOTNOTENirenberg20134-96)] according to [David Nirenberg](https://en.wikipedia.org/wiki/David_Nirenberg "David Nirenberg").
+> - > Karl Marx, 1843, On The Jewish Question, argued that Judaism is not only a religion, because it is an attitude of alienation from the world resulting from the ownership of money and private property, and this feeling of alienation is not exclusive to the Jews.
+Rather than forcibly converting Jews to Christianity, he proposed the implementation of a program of anti-Capitalism, in order to liberate the world from Judaism, thus defined.
+By framing his revolutionary economic and political project as the liberation of the world from Judaism, Marx expressed a "messianic desire" that was itself "quite Christian," according to David Nirenberg.
 - The Aliens Act 1905
 - Balfour Declaration and Antisemitism
 - 1933 Nazi Germany